-For nearly 50 years, SCCWRP has applied next-generation science to improve monitoring, assessment and modeling of aquatic systems in Southern California and beyond.
+For more than 50 years, SCCWRP has applied next-generation science to improve monitoring, assessment and modeling of aquatic systems in Southern California and beyond.
 Research conducted by SCCWRP has served as the foundation for management decision-making and regulatory policies that have extended important new protections to ecosystems, wildlife and humans.

 SCCWRP’s adeptness in bringing next-generation science to the environmental management community is rooted in a foundation of scientific excellence.
 SCCWRP scientists have published more than 1,000 reports and peer-reviewed articles in more than 50 journals.
 SCCWRP maintains a robust publication rate on par with its partners at academic research institutions, and its peer-reviewed journal publications are cited about 20% more frequently than the average for the aquatic sciences discipline.

 SCCWRP leverages its direct connections to Southern California’s water-quality management community to set an independent research agenda that guides its priorities and directions.
 SCCWRP’s research portfolio is organized around eight major thematic research areas:

 As environmental managers increasingly turn to measuring the health of aquatic systems through biological assessments – or bioassessment – SCCWRP is developing next-generation approaches that use benthic invertebrates, algae and other organisms to evaluate ecological condition across a variety of environments, from streams to the coastal ocean.

 As environmental managers work to protect aquatic systems and the biological communities they support from human-induced alterations to hydrological flow patterns, SCCWRP is working to better understand these ecohydrological relationships and how to develop science-informed best management practices around them.